mangila/spring-crud/README.md

 [Pre-commit](https://pre-commit.com/) hooks are used to run tests before a git commit.

 **NOTE: This project is just for demonstration purposes.
-With a POC value**
+Just me setting up a project, nothing fancy.
+I mostly use this kind of repos as my flashcards.**

 ### Api